Category Archives: Swedish Royals

 Bringing Home the Body of King Karl XII of Sweden by Gustaf Cederström; Credit – Wikipedia

-In 1718, Karl once again invaded Norway by laying siege to Fredriksten Fortress.
+In 1718, Karl once again invaded Norway, laying siege to Fredriksten Fortress.
 On December 11, 1718, while in the trenches close to the perimeter of Fredriksten Fortress, 36-year-old Karl was hit in the head by a projectile that entered the left side of his skull and exited on the right side of his skull, instantly killing him.
 The invasion was abandoned and Karl’s body was returned to Sweden where he was buried at Riddarholmen Church in Stockholm.

 Tomb of Karl XII, King of Sweden at Riddarholmen Church; Credit – Wikipedia

 The exact circumstances of Karl’s death remain unclear.
 His body has been exhumed three times, in 1746, 1859, and 1917, in attempts to determine the exact cause of death.
-Despite multiple investigations of the battlefield, Karl’s skull, and his clothes, it is still uncertain how he was hit or whether the shot came from the enemy or from his own forces.
+Despite multiple investigations of the battlefield, Karl’s skull, and his clothes, it is still uncertain how he was hit or whether the shot came from the enemy or his own forces.

 Photo from the 1917 postmortem exam; Credit – Wikipedia